visp-streaming/visp-streaming.github.io/start.md

 # Configuration

-Before the VISP runtime can be executed, two credentials files need to be configured:
+Before the VISP runtime can be executed, the following configuration is necessary:

 ## Credentials